 According to FRS102 the accounts should be updated to reflect any events for which the conditions existed at year end, while the calculation of the pension adjustment itself is an example of an ‘accounting estimate’ which should be based on all available information prior to the publication of the accounts.
 But instead employers have argued that the notification in September was a ‘non-adjusting event’.
 Given that this ‘event’ related to the estimate of the supposed deficit as at 31 July 2019 this is clearly not correct, and appears at best to reflect a basic error of understanding of an important accounting principle:

 [FRS 102, para 32.2 & 32.3]

 But assuming this was done simply in error is not credible.
 Regulators have previously cited concerns over failures to correctly adjust for post balance sheet events and emphasise the importance of including the latest available information in the accounts.
 In the case of UK Higher Education, this appears to have fallen on deaf ears despite the adjustment being debated across the sector and in consultation with all of the major audit firms.
 The result is that the large majority of the one-off pension costs ought never to have been recognised in the 2018/19 accounts, so that the deficits reported across USS institutions are grossly and materially overstated.
-Given the subsequent references to these artificial deficits in negotiations and in publicity material from employers during ongoing strike action it is hard to conclude that this was anything other than fraudulent reporting.
+Given the subsequent references to these artificial deficits in negotiations and in publicity material from employers during ongoing strike action it is hard to conclude that this was anything other than intentionally misleading.